BurhanH/tic-tac-toe/README.md

 # tic-tac-toe
-Tic Tac Toe game.
+Tic Tac Toe the game.
 Combination of HTML, JavaScript, and CSS. ( + bootstrapcdn 4.3.2)

 # How to install/dowload